The Threepenny Opera (film): Production

 Bertolt Brecht and Kurt Weill, the playwright and composer of the stage play that the film is based on, were originally hired to adapt the play for film, but Brecht quit in the middle of production, while Weill continued working on the film until he was fired.
-The two each sued Warner Bros. and the German production company on the basis that sale of the rights stipulated that nothing in the stage production could be changed for the film.
+The two each sued Warner Bros. and the German production company on the basis that the contract on the sale of the rights stipulated that nothing in the stage production could be changed for the film.
 Brecht and Weill intended the piece as a satire on capitalism, and claimed that the ideological basis of the story was softened by director G. W. Pabst, who wanted the film to be more entertaining.
 Brecht was accused of breach of contract and his suit was rejected, but Weill won his suit.

+Censorship

 In August 1933, Pabst's film was banned by the Nazis, and the negative and all prints that could be located were destroyed.
 The film was later reconstructed in 1960 by Thomas Brandon with the assistance of the Museum of Modern Art.

+The French version was originally rejected by the British Board of Film Classification, but was eventually passed PG in 1998.